porco-rosso-j/awesome-zkecdsa/README.md

 ## What is zkECDSA?

-zkECDSA is the ECDSA signature verification carried out through zero-knowledge circuits, which helps you transact on-chain without revealing your public identities such as your eth address and public key.
+zkECDSA is the ECDSA signature verification carried out through zero-knowledge circuits, which opens up a path to explore various privacy-preserving use cases.

 ## Articles / Discussions